 university profile: www.research.unsw.edu.au/people/alexandra-hogan

-I am an Imperial College Resesarch Fellow, at Imperial College London.
+I am an Imperial College Research Fellow, at Imperial College London.
 I work on mathematical models of infectious diseases, focussed on childhood diseases and the public health impact of new vaccines.
 The focus of my current research is to develop dynamic models to help inform longer term planning of ongoing COVID-19 vaccination programs in Australia and the broader region.
 I also work on models for for respiratory syncytial virus (RSV) transmission and vaccination, to inform target product profiles for RSV vaccine in low-income settings.

 I also work on estimating the public health impact of the RTS,S/AS01 malaria vaccine, supporting World Health Organization decision-making, and on modelling second-generation malaria vaccines in malaria endemic areas.

 Before joining Imperial College London Research Fellow, within the MRC Centre for Global Infectious Disease Analysis (2019-2021).
 I completed my PhD (2017) at the Research School of Population Health at the Australian National University, under the supervision of Assoc Prof Kathryn Glass, and the late Prof Geoff Mercer.
 I have a BSc (Honours I, Applied Mathematics, 2009) from the University of Sydney.